5nine/NibbleGaming_Taxis/README.md

 ## Install Instructions:

-1. Copy folder "Taxis" to your mission folder (or inside your mission.pbo)
+1. Copy folder `Taxis` to your mission folder (or inside your mission.pbo)
-2. Compile a pbo from folder "NibbleGaming_Taxis" with the same name.
+2. Compile a pbo from folder `NibbleGaming_Taxis` with the same name.
-3. Copy "NibbleGaming_Taxis.pbo" to your "@epochhive\addons" folder.
+3. Copy `NibbleGaming_Taxis.pbo` to your `@epochhive\addons` folder.
 4. Follow the instructions below

-add this to the bottom of your init.sqf
+Add this to the bottom of your `init.sqf`:

 ```sqf
 if(isDedicated)exitWith{};
 [] execVM "Taxis\player_cab.sqf";
 ```

-Add this to the bottom of your description.ext
+Add this to the bottom of your `description.ext`:
 ```sqf
 class CfgNotifications
         {